 - Multiple gestations (twins, triplets, etc.)

-- Maternal or fetal infections during pregnancy
+- Maternal infections during pregnancy

 - Smoking or substance abuse during pregnancy